 Halloween Costumes for Pregnant Women

-Of course, I don’t have any suggestions of my own.
-By the time I had my act together to do family costumes, the year I was pregnant — I went as Calvin and Hobbes mom…. not a far fetch.
+Unfortunately, I don’t have any suggestions of my own.
+By the time I thought about a family Halloween costume that would work with my baby bump — I went as Calvin and Hobbes’ mom…. not a far stretch.

-Being pregnant takes a lot of zest out of you — so be sure to be realistic about what you want to pull off.
-We’ll start with some easy ones:
+Being pregnant takes a lot out of you — It’s a good idea to be realistic about what you want to pull off.
+We’ll start with some easy DIY costume ideas:

 Easy Pregnancy Halloween Costumes